Mataguá

 Mataguá is a Cuban village and consejo popular ("people's council", i.e. hamlet) of the municipality of Manicaragua, in Villa Clara Province.
 With a population of ca. 10,000, it is the most populated village in the municipality after Manicaragua.

 History

-Founded in 1868 as a farm estate owned by a Spanish man named Jacinto Rivero, it was sold some years later to Susano Rodríguez, that changed the aboriginal name of Mataguá to Palma Sola.
-The property was transferred in 1904 to the brothers Pablo and Belisario Millar Vila.
-The new owners changed the name of the estate, which returned to be the aboriginal one.
+Founded in 1868 as a farm estate owned by a Spanish man named Jacinto Rivero, it was sold some years later to Susano Rodríguez, who changed its aboriginal name, Mataguá, to Palma Sola.
+In 1904, the property was transferred to the brothers Pablo and Belisario Millar Vila.
+The new owners restored the estate's original name, Mataguá.

 The village was connected to the mains in 1927, and had a train station on a no longer active line.
 During the Cuban Revolution, Mataguá was taken by the revolutionaries on 22 December 1958, one week before the Battle of Santa Clara, by a group led by the commander Raúl Nieves.